 This implies that if x is chosen at random, at least half the time the test will fail, even for Carmichael numbers, and so if the test is repeated independently 20 times, the chance of passage every time is less than 2-20.

-Recently, in 2002, Manindra Agrawal and two students in Kanpur, India, announced an algorithm for primality testing that provably always works without making random choices repeatedly as done here, but this way works fine in practice, and is also much faster than the deterministic algorithm they discovered.
+Only several months ago someone has announced an algorithm for primality testing that provably always works without making random choices repeatedly as done here, but this way works fine in practice.

 With the ammunition we have developed we can straightforwardly implement the RSA encryption algorithm.